ANSSI-FR/rust-guide/src/en/unsafe/ffi.md

 > the FFI boundary.

 When binding with C or even C++, one cannot guarantee easily the validity of function pointers.
-Moreover, C++ functors are not C-compatible.
+Moreover, C++ function objects (also known as functors) are not C-compatible.

 #### Enums